If you have a question that isn’t answered below, please contact us.

 No. Funding from BLS is by means of loan capital and must be repaid.

-The loan is provided by the Scottish Growth Scheme - Business Loans Scotland Debt Finance LP (SL33447) and is fully financed by the Scottish Growth Scheme and the European Regional Development Fund (ERDF) through the European Structural Funds 2014 -2020 Programme.
+The loan is provided by the Scottish Growth Scheme - Business Loans Scotland Debt Finance LP (SL33447) and is fully funded by the Scottish Government.

 BLS provides loans to business based all over Scotland.